Studio729/hoymiles-bridge/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `hoymiles-mqtt` for local development.
+Here's how to set up `hoymiles-smiles` for local development.

-1. Fork the `hoymiles-mqtt` repo on GitHub.
+1. Fork the `hoymiles-smiles` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/hoymiles-mqtt.git
+    $ git clone git@github.com:your_name_here/hoymiles-smiles.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.